-Winners will be presented with their trophies at an informal ceremony and dinner on Tuesday 11 September 2018 at a new venue this year, the De Vere Latimer Estate, Chesham, Bucks HP5 1UG.
+Winners will be presented with their trophies at an informal ceremony and dinner on Thursday 12 September 2019 at the De Vere Latimer Estate, Chesham, Bucks HP5 1UG.

 Each entry submitted must not exceed 2,000 words, although judges welcome supporting statements from third parties that do not exceed 500 words.
 No pre-published advertising or marketing materials will be accepted for consideration.

 All entries, including an entry form, should be sent to email@example.com and must be received no later than noon on 31 May 2019.
 Entries will be judged by an independent judging panel and the decisions of the judges are final.

 This category is open to all member companies who have demonstrated excellent performance in the overall delivery of customer service.
 Entries should clearly illustrate the outstanding commitment that the company has shown to its customers or to the industry generally, either on an on-going day-to-day basis or during a specific period.

 This includes all businesses such as legal practices, councils, property developers and consultancies which support the rail industry as well as those providing more direct technical/ operational support and those running rail services for shippers.